 Will my hospice’s data be submitted to CMS for public reporting?

 CMS is targeting to report hospice data publicly beginning in August 2017 through the Hospice Compare website.
 While we don’t know exactly what public reporting for hospice quality data will look like, the Hospice CAHPS survey has been endorsed by NQF and CMS has outlined 8 Hospice CAHPS Quality Measures.
-View Hospice CAHPS Quality Measures Cheat Sheet to see the 8 quality measures and corresponding questions from the Hospice CAHPS survey.
+View Hospice CAHPS Quality Measures to see the 8 quality measures and corresponding questions from the Hospice CAHPS survey.

 Can my hospice continue using the Family Evaluation of Hospice Care (FEHC)?